Dell XPS 17 Laptop : XPS Laptop Computer | Dell USA

 A broad range of industrial and consumer products use computers as control systems, including simple special-purpose devices like microwave ovens and remote controls, and factory devices like industrial robots.
 Computers are at the core of general-purpose devices such as personal computers and mobile devices such as smartphones.
 Computers power the Internet, which links billions of computers and users.

 Early computers were meant to be used only for calculations.
 Simple manual instruments like the abacus have aided people in doing calculations since ancient times.
 Early in the Industrial Revolution, some mechanical devices were built to automate long, tedious tasks, such as guiding patterns for looms.
 More sophisticated electrical machines did specialized analog calculations in the early 20th century.
 The first digital electronic calculating machines were developed during World War II, both electromechanical and using thermionic valves.
 The first semiconductor transistors in the late 1940s were followed by the silicon-based MOSFET (MOS transistor) and monolithic integrated circuit chip technologies in the late 1950s, leading to the microprocessor and the microcomputer revolution in the 1970s.
-The speed, power and versatility of computers have been increasing dramatically ever since then, with transistor counts increasing at a rapid pace (Moore's law noted that counts doubled every two years), leading to the Digital Revolution during the late 20th to early 21st centuries.
+The speed, power, and versatility of computers have been increasing dramatically ever since then, with transistor counts increasing at a rapid pace (Moore's law noted that counts doubled every two years), leading to the Digital Revolution during the late 20th and early 21st centuries.

 Conventionally, a modern computer consists of at least one processing element, typically a central processing unit (CPU) in the form of a microprocessor, together with some type of computer memory, typically semiconductor memory chips.
 The processing element carries out arithmetic and logical operations, and a sequencing and control unit can change the order of operations in response to stored information.
-Peripheral devices include input devices (keyboards, mice, joystick, etc.), output devices (monitor screens, printers, etc.), and input/output devices that perform both functions (e.g., the 2000s-era touchscreen).
-Peripheral devices allow information to be retrieved from an external source and they enable the result of operations to be saved and retrieved.
+Peripheral devices include input devices (keyboards, mice, joysticks, etc.), output devices (monitors, printers, etc.), and input/output devices that perform both functions (e.g. touchscreens).
+Peripheral devices allow information to be retrieved from an external source, and they enable the results of operations to be saved and retrieved.

-Dell Inc. is an American technology company that develops, sells, repairs, and supports computers and related products and services.
-Dell is owned by its parent company, Dell Technologies.
+Dell Inc. is an American technology company that develops, sells, repairs, and supports personal computers (PCs), servers, data storage devices, network switches, software, computer peripherals including printers and webcams among other products and services.
+Based in Round Rock, Texas, Dell is owned by its parent company Dell Technologies since a restructuring in 2016.

-Dell sells personal computers (PCs), servers, data storage devices, network switches, software, computer peripherals, HDTVs, cameras, printers, and electronics built by other manufacturers.
-The company is known for how it manages its supply chain and electronic commerce.
-This includes Dell selling directly to customers and delivering PCs that the customer wants.
+Founded by Michael Dell in 1984, Dell started making IBM clone computers and pioneered selling cut-price PCs directly to customers, managing its supply chain and electronic commerce.
+The company rose rapidly during the 1990s and in 2001 it became the largest global PC vendor for the first time.
 Dell was a pure hardware vendor until 2009 when it acquired Perot Systems.
 Dell then entered the market for IT services.
 The company has expanded storage and networking systems.
 In the late 2000s, it began expanding from offering computers only to delivering a range of technology for enterprise customers.

-Dell is a subsidiary of Dell Technologies, Inc., a publicly traded company (Nasdaq: DELL), as well as a component of the NASDAQ-100 and S&P 500.
+Dell is a subsidiary of Dell Technologies, Inc., a publicly traded company, as well as a component of the NASDAQ-100 and S&P 500.
 Dell is ranked 31st on the Fortune 500 list in 2022, up from 76th in 2021.
 It is also the sixth-largest company in Texas by total revenue, according to Fortune magazine.
 It is the second-largest non-oil company in Texas.
 As of 2024, it is the world's third-largest personal computer vendor by unit sales, after Lenovo and HP.
+In 2015, Dell acquired the enterprise technology firm EMC Corporation, together becoming divisions of Dell Technologies.
+Dell EMC sells data storage, information security, virtualization, analytics, and cloud computing.

 A laptop computer or notebook computer, also known as a laptop or notebook, is a small, portable personal computer (PC).
 Laptops typically have a clamshell form factor with a flat-panel screen on the inside of the upper lid and an alphanumeric keyboard and pointing device on the inside of the lower lid.
 Most of the computer's internal hardware is fitted inside the lower lid enclosure under the keyboard, although many modern laptops have a built-in webcam at the top of the screen, and some even feature a touchscreen display.
 In most cases, unlike tablet computers which run on mobile operating systems, laptops tend to run on desktop operating systems, which were originally developed for desktop computers.